 - Praised for: strong log analytics, real-time visibility for containers and serverless, built-in anomaly detection

-- Criticised for: complicated pricing, overwhelming UI, incomplete MELT coverage
+- Criticised for: pricing, customization

 CloudWatch vs VMware Aria Operations for Applications